Dans-Plugins/Medieval-Factions/README.md

 JustGllenn | Dutch
 TDL | Dutch

 I created this plugin because I wanted to use the original Factions plugin for an upcoming server of mine, and it wasn't updated for the version of minecraft I was going to be using.
 I decided to take inspiration from the concept of factions - groups of players that can claim land - and create my own factions plugin.
-The first version released on SpigotMC, v1.7, looked much different than the plugin does today.
+The first version, v1.7, released on SpigotMC in June 2020 looked much different than the plugin does today.

 ## License
 GPL3